 Fishing Regulations: Standard Colorado

 Techniques & Tips: Fishing starts approximately 1/4 mile below the natural spring after spring water has had a chance to oxygenate.
+The spring is approximately 1/4 from parking area.
 The first upper pools hold larger trout but they are very spooky because they see more anglers.
 It is best to hike down to the first meadow and then fish up stream.
 Hiking beyond the first meadow to the next canyon also fishes well approximately 3 miles down from the parking lot.
 Dry fly fishing most of the year with dropper rigs working better in the winter.